My AMAZON Recommendations

 One side is for segmenting and spelling words, and the other side is for syllables.
 Approx. $8.

-How I use these: I give the students a word.
+How I use these paddles in my reading groups: I give the students a word.
 They place a circle in each box representing each sound.
 We slide each circle magnet up to the drawn circle as we say each sound.
 In the boxes, we write each sound.
+Approx. $35.

 Wilson Fundations Letter Tiles